jostrm/azure-enterprise-scale-ml/README.md

 #### Lake settings
 ![](./esml/images/lake_setttings.png)
 - You switch model, or sub-project if you will with 1 line of code.
-- Set another integer 10 to 11.fpr active_model..and you are working towards other DATA, and other Azure ML Studio artifacts.
+- To switch model `p.active_model = 10` to `p.active_model = 11` - and you are working towards other DATA, and other Azure ML Studio artifacts.
 ![](./esml/images/lake_setttings_usage.png)

 ## "The BEST Model - according to YOU": Model_settings